AI Marking and Feedback: A Teacher's Guide [2026]Teacher using AI-powered marking tools to provide feedback on student work

 English

 AI can check SPaG (spelling, punctuation and grammar) with high accuracy.
-It can identify missing paragraphs, flag overuse of simple sentences, and detect where a pupil has not addressed the question.
+It can identify missing paragraphs, flag overuse of simple sentences, and detect where a learner has not addressed the question.
 What it cannot do is assess the quality of a metaphor, the effectiveness of a structural choice, or whether a Year 11 student has developed a convincing personal voice.
 Use AI to handle the surface features of writing so you can focus your marking time on content and craft.

 Practical example: After a Year 9 persuasive writing task, run all 30 pieces through Grammarly for Education to flag SPaG errors.
 Then spend your marking time on argument structure, evidence use and rhetorical technique.
 You have saved 40 minutes on surface marking and redirected that time to the feedback that actually shifts grades.